 The blockchain technology was first popularized by bitcoin.
-However, blockchain applications have now moved beyond cryptocurrencies.
+However, blockchain applications have now moved beyond cryptocurrencies, with some enterprises today even adopting blockchain for IoT security.
 The future is bright with numerous companies, startups, and blockchain developers working on a wide range of blockchain use cases.
 The technology’s ability to distribute processing while ensuring the veracity of transactions may allow companies to process data far more efficiently.
 This, in turn, can have an impact on a variety of industries.

 How does the blockchain technology work?
 Essentially, a blockchain is a giant ledger that records and verifies every transaction.
 With bitcoin, each transaction is public, although the specific identity of a person behind the transaction is kept anonymous.

 Blockchain gets its name from the blocks of information added to the distributed ledger (the chain) based on certain criteria.
 To augment the chain, each block must be verified in accordance with the consensus algorithm adopted within the chain.
 With bitcoin, it is done by miners—people who dedicate enormous computational powers to solve a cryptographic puzzle and thus add the next block.

 Financial transaction processing

 One of the most obvious blockchain applications outside bitcoin is payment processing.
 A public ledger that can track and verify transactions without a centralized server may be useful for companies that need to process multiple transactions such as payments.

 Consider Visa, which alone processed 138.3 billion transactions in 2019 per day.
 It’s a resource-intensive undertaking, and credit card fraud remains a persistent threat.
 Visa and MasterCard are working on blockchain applications that will mitigate these challenges and risks.